thunderheadone/one-sdk-android/README.md

 one.sendProperties("/interactionPath", propertiesMap);
 ```
 *Note:*
-- This sends a `PUT` request to ONE.
+- This sends a `PUT` request to ONE or Interaction Studio.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

 #### Send an Interaction request with properties